Wer weiß, wie nahe mir mein Ende? BWV 27: Music

-The first movement of this cantata is "about as tragic as it gets": it is in a minor key and quickly sounds a strong dissonance between the oboe phrase and the continuo.
+The first movement is reminiscent of those opening Bach's chorale cantatas, quoting after an opening ritornello a chorale in long notes as a cantus firmus.
+Unusually, each of the three lines is preceded by a trope of recitative on added text, sung by different soloists as an arioso.
+Julian Mincham wrote that it is "about as tragic as it gets": it is in a minor key and quickly sounds a strong dissonance between the oboe phrase and the continuo.
 Descending arpeggiated strings underline the "wails of the damned" represented by the oboes.
-After the opening ritornello, the vocal lines alternate between choir and solo presentations of the phrases of the chorale, with each voice (except the bass) having an arioso line.

 A tenor recitative leads into a "shadowy" alto aria which echoes the first movement of Antonio Vivaldi's 'Spring' concert (published the year before, 1725), accompanied by an oboe da caccia.
 Chromaticism contributes to the "fleeting shadows" of the welcoming of death.
 The accompanying keyboard part has historically been played by either harpsichord or organ.
 The obbligato oboe conveys a number of different ideas: dancing, sighing, and "quasi-tragic" descent.

 The soprano recitative uses word painting and sustained chordal harmonies to urge the listener into heaven.
 The bass aria then combines two contrasting sentiments: adieu and agitation.
 The repeated pairing of the "farewell theme – tumult theme" holds through both the opening ritornello and the vocal line, breaking only with the closing on the farewell theme alone.

 The closing chorale includes two soprano parts and is stylistically reminiscent of an English madrigal.